Locally constrained flows and sharp Michael-Simon inequalities in hyperbolic space: Existence and smooth convergence of the flow ( )

-To obtain the long time existence of the locally constrained mean curvature flow (\ref{1.9}), we first need to derive a priori estimate for the scalar equation (\ref{3.1}) and then use the standard theory of parabolic partial differential equations.
-The convergence of the flow (\ref{1.9}) is obtained by a detailed estimation of the gradient of the radial function.
+It is known that the locally constrained mean curvature flow (\ref{1.9}) can be represented as the PDE of $\varphi (\xi,t)$, i.e., the following scalar equation (\ref{3.3}).
+In order to obtain the longtime existence of the flow (\ref{1.9}), we first derive a priori estimate for the equation (\ref{3.3}) and then use the standard theory of parabolic partial differential equations.
+The convergence of the flow (\ref{1.9}) is obtained by a detailed estimation of the gradient of $\varphi$.